Jeffchiucp/ExplodingPlatForm/README.md

 #### Week 1
 _planing your game_
 * [goals for the week]
-Set up the Game play
+Set up the Game play, game prototype

 #### Week 2
+* [goals for the week, should be finishing a playable game] Work on the Game Mechanics and prototype
 _finishing a playable build_
-* [goals for the week, should be finishing a playable game] Work on the Game Mechanics

 #### Week 3
 * [goals for the week]
+_finishing a playable build_

 #### Week 4
 * [goals for the week, should be finishing all core gameplay]